 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-- The Purchaser can purchase a maximum of 200,000 Avios in any one calendar year.
+- The Purchaser can buy a maximum of 200,000 Avios in any one calendar year.

 - Purchased Avios are not refundable once confirmed.

-- Even though you’ll earn a 50% bonus by purchasing as few as 2,000 Avios, the cost of each Avios will still decrease the more you buy.
+If after everything I’ve said above you’d still like to buy some Avios (and if you can buy them at under 1.35 cents each you may want to), keep in mind that even though you’ll earn a 50% bonus by purchasing as few as 1,000 Avios, the cost of Avios will still decrease the more Avios that you buy.

 Why Iberia Plus?

-- Fewer Avios needed on some long haul routes when compared to the British Airways Executive Club
+- Iberia Plus charges fewer Avios on some long-haul routes than the British Airways Executive Club

-- Different peak and off-peak seasons to British Airways Executive Club
+- Iberia Plus has different peak and off-peak seasons than the British Airways Executive Club

 What all this means is that Avios in an Iberia Plus account can often be put to better use than a similar number of Avios in a British Airways Executive Club account.

-During off-peak season you can book an Iberia Plus Business Class redemptions for travel between the US and Europe from 42,500 Avios one-way or 85,000 Avios roundtrip.
+During the off-peak season, you can book an Iberia Plus Business Class redemptions for travel between the US and Europe from 42,500 Avios one-way or 85,000 Avios roundtrip.

-Once again a roundtrip off-peak Business Class fare will cost 85,000 Avios, but this time the taxes and fees will be lower than on the US routes.
-85,000 Avios at ~1.45 cents each would cost ~$1,233 so the whole roundtrip Business Class flight including taxes would cost no more than $1,420.
+Once again a roundtrip off-peak Business Class fare will cost 85,000 Avios, but this time because the taxes and fees will be a little lower than on the US routes this Business Class trip would cost you ~£1097/$1,350 including taxes, fees, and surcharges.

 The further you fly the less amazing the deal becomes as the number of Avios required for the redemption increases disproportionately to the cash price you’d have to pay for the same flights, but there are still other good deals to be had if you put in a bit of time to find them.

-Short-haul routes can be where Avios really shine – especially at 1.45 cents each and especially on traditionally expensive routes.
+Short-haul routes can be where Avios really shine – especially at 1.07p/1.32 cents each and especially on traditionally expensive routes.